 Why do SCN1A mutations cause Dravet syndrome?
-The majority of cases of Dravet syndrome, somewhere between 80-90%, are attributed to a mutation in the SCN1A gene.
-Generally, these mutations occur in one copy of the gene, leaving one healthy copy of SCN1A.
+The majority of cases of Dravet syndrome, possibly in more than 90% of cases, are attributed to a mutation in the SCN1A gene.
+These mutations occur in one copy of the gene, leaving one healthy copy of SCN1A and one non-functional copy.
 The mutations in SCN1A that cause Dravet syndrome result in 50% of the Nav1.1 sodium channel protein either not being made or not working as efficiently as it should.
 This kind of disorder is often referred to as a "haploinsufficiency."

-This loss of Nav1.1 sodium channel expression or function due to a mutation in the SCN1A gene impairs the ability of certain types of neurons to communicate effectively.
+This loss of half of the functional Nav1.1 sodium channels due to a mutation in the SCN1A gene impairs the ability of certain types of neurons to communicate effectively.

 Neurons use sodium channels like Nav1.1 to move sodium in and out of the cell; because sodium has a chemical charge, this helps neurons to generate electricity and send communications to other neurons.

 The primary neuron type that uses the SCN1A gene to make the Nav1.1 sodium channel is called an inhibitory neuron.
-Inhibitory neurons help to "put the brakes" on the electrical activity of excitatory neurons.
-When inhibitory neurons are not able to communicate correctly, excitatory neurons may not be able to stop their activity when appropriate, leading to seizures.
+Inhibitory neurons help to "put the brakes" on the electrical activity of excitatory neurons; when these neurons cannot function properly it can then lead to seizures.

-Figures created with Biorender.com with some adaptations from "Central Dogma" (2021) Template.
-Retrieved from https://app.biorender.com/biorender-templates
+Figures created with Biorender.com